 Victoria’s innovative world-class aerospace design and manufacturing capabilities make a significant contribution to Australia’s military aerospace industry.
 Renowned for its advanced manufacturing, world-class research and development (R&D) and possessing a highly skilled workforce, Victoria has proven expertise in delivering complex projects.
 Victoria is well placed to deliver projects identified in the Federal Government’s 2016 Defence White Paper including aircraft replacement and upgrades, new air defence systems, and enhanced command and control and radar systems.

-Victoria has more than 140 aerospace companies supplying the Australian and global defence industry.
+Victoria has around 240 aerospace companies supplying the Australian and global defence industry.
 Military aerospace capabilities include:

 Victoria leads the way in aerospace design, manufacture and training.
 Over the last ten years, Victorian companies have secured 64 per cent by value of all contracts awarded to Australia for the F-35 Joint Strike Fighter (JSF) project - the most of any state.

 The JSF project will supply 72 planes to the Royal Australian Air Force (RAAF) including associated facilities, weapons and training.
 Lockheed Martin is partnering with the Australian defence industry, with companies such as Melbourne-based Marand which will supply 700 F-35 vertical tail fins over the next 20 years and Lovitt Technologies contributing airframe design, component machining and materials analysis.

 Lockheed Martin is also partnering Pilatus Aircraft and Hawker Pacific to provide a new Australian Defence Force pilot training system at RAAF East Sale – a seven-year contract worth $1.2 billion generating $2 billion for Victoria’s economy.